Dre Campbell Farm

 9. Chamomile Tea

-To do so, place one chamomile tea bag in four cups of hot water.
+To give it a try, place one chamomile tea bag in four cups of hot water.
 Let it sit overnight.
+Use this DIY solution to mist your seedlings.

 10. Baking Soda